sandusmaranda/cs230/hw8.md

 layout: default
 ---

-# Homework 8: Who dunn it?!
+# Homework 8, Part A: Who dunn it?!

 **Goals:**
 * Learn how to implement HashTables